LotusIT-de/Installations_Helfer/README.md

 _______________________________________________________________________________________________

-- The Server helper script is suitable for free use.
+- The Installation_helper script is suitable for free use.

 - Reselling is not allowed as it is free software.